9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 Notice the error when trying to parse `5.0` as an `Integer`.
 The interpreter selected a different instance of `Read` when the return value was expected to be `Integer` than it did when a `Double` was expected.
-The `Integer` parser doesn\'t accept decimal points, and caused an exception to be raised.
+The `Integer` parser doesn't accept decimal points, and caused an exception to be raised.

 The `Read` class provides for some fairly complicated parsers.
 You can define a simple parser by providing an implementation for the `readsPrec` function.
 Your implementation can return a list containing exactly one tuple on a successful parse, or an empty list on an unsuccessful parse.
-Here\'s an example implementation:
+Here's an example implementation:

 :::: captioned-content
 ::: caption